amankrchandra/Internship-Project---Zidio-dev-portal/README.md

 # Zidio Job Portal 🚀
 Mainly Frontend Part
-A full-featured Job portal platform for job seekers and recruiters — built as an internship/full-stack portfolio project.
+A full-featured job portal platform for job seekers and recruiters — built as an internship/full-stack portfolio project.

 # ✨ Features